Deus Ex Machina (video game)

 Deus Ex Machina is a video game designed and created by Mel Croucher and published by Automata UK for the ZX Spectrum in October 1984 and later converted to MSX and Commodore 64.

 The game was the first to be accompanied by a fully synchronised soundtrack which featured narration, celebrity artists and music.
 The cast included Ian Dury, Jon Pertwee, Donna Bailey, Frankie Howerd, E.P.
 Thompson, and Croucher (who also composed the music).
 Andrew Stagg coded the original Spectrum version, and Colin Jones (later known as author/publisher Colin Bradshaw-Jones) was the programmer of the Commodore 64 version.

 The game charts the life of a "defect" which has formed in "the machine", from conception, through growth, evolution and eventually death.
 The progression is loosely based on "The Seven Ages of Man" from the Shakespeare play, As You Like It and includes many quotations and parodies of this.
 The original game would later be rereleased alongside a sequel/remake in 2015.

 Gameplay

-Players of the game are to take control of a defective machine which has taken the form of the human body.
+Players of the game take control of a defective machine which has taken the form of the human body.
 The players would experience the different stages of life, all the way from being a cell to being a senile old being.
-It is considered to be a visual-audio entertainment although the game itself does not have sound.
+It is considered to be a work of audiovisual entertainment although the game itself does not have sound.
 It is separated into an audio cassette where the tape needs to be played alongside the game.
 The length of the audio cassette is 46 minutes which is also the length of the game itself.
 Although the game could be played without the audio cassette, it would make it easier to understand with the help of the soundtrack.
 The soundtrack includes songs, musical compositions, and also voices of famous actors.
 As the game comes with a full transcript of the speech, it could at times be played without audio.